scordio/jimfs-junit-jupiter/README.md

 * `UNIX`: for a UNIX-like file system
 * `WINDOWS`: for a Windows-like file system

-For example, the following defines a Windows-like temporary directory regardless of the current operating system:
+For example, the following defines a Windows-like temporary directory regardless of the operating system the test is running on:

 ```java
 @Test